Accelerated Resolution Therapy (ART)

 Experiencing mental health symptoms related to trauma, anxiety, or depression?

 Perhaps you have heard of EMDR, but are not familiar with other types of therapies available to treat these mental health symptoms.
-I am thrilled to offer clients Accelerated Resolution Therapy (ART), which can support clients in processing trauma and addressing other mental health symptoms in as few as 1-5 sessions.
-I am the only advanced trained ART therapist located in Tucson!
+Kim is thrilled to offer clients Accelerated Resolution Therapy (ART), which can support clients in processing trauma and addressing other mental health symptoms in as few as 1-5 sessions.
+Kim is the only advanced trained ART therapist located in Tucson!

 ART works by utilizing bilateral eye movements, similar to EMDR (which is what is being demonstrated in the photo), and a concept called Voluntary Memory/ Image Replacement (VMR/VIR).
 ART can be done effectively either in-person or via telehealth.

-With my advanced training in ART, I am able to offer ART to treat the following additional issues:
+With Kim’s advanced training in ART, she is able to offer ART to treat the following additional issues:

 Learn more about ART here, including a comparison of ART vs. EMDR and the evidence base for ART.